Cognitive Behavior Therapy (CBT)

-BT and/or CBT have been accepted by the American Psychological Association as approved interventions for treating chronic pain, depression, anxiety, panic disorder, eating disorders, obesity, obsessive-compulsive disorder, post-traumatic stress disorder, and sleep disorders.
+Cognitive Behavioral Therapy (CBT) has been accepted by the American Psychological Association as an approved intervention for treating chronic pain, depression, anxiety, panic disorder, eating disorders, obesity, obsessive-compulsive disorder, post-traumatic stress disorder, and sleep disorders.

-While BT works mainly with changing one's behaviors and emotions by using principles of reward and something called reciprocal inhibition (the inability to feel two different, opposing feelings at the same time, such as fear and relaxation), CBT includes work with one's thoughts as well as feelings and behaviors.
+CBT works mainly with changing one's behaviors and emotions by using principles of reward and something called reciprocal inhibition (the inability to feel two different, opposing feelings at the same time, such as fear and relaxation), CBT also includes work with one's thoughts as well as feelings and behaviors.

 CBT is thus based on the ABC model of behavior such that the consequences (C) that follow certain events (A) can always be modified by one's beliefs (B).
 This principle is used in CBT to help people make measurable changes in their behavior.